Homological mirror symmetry for the genus two curve: Orbifolds

 Take an embedded balanced curve $L \subset M \setminus D$, such that the collection $\{\gamma(L) \;:\; \gamma \in \Gamma\}$ is in general position, hence can be assumed to be part of our family $\scrL$.
 Then, the image curve $\bar{L} \subset \bar{M} \setminus \bar{D}$ is immersed and has only transversal double points.
 Equip $L$ with an orientation, a {\em Spin} structure, and a Morse function $f$ as in Section \ref{sec:technical}.
 We then define

 Denote the summands by $\mathit{CF}^*(\bar{L},\bar{L})^\gamma$, where the first term corresponds to $\gamma = 1$.
 We have formulated the definition in terms of $L$ for convenience.
 In terms of $\bar{L}$ itself, we have two generators corresponding to the classical Morse chain complex, as well as a pair of generators for each selfintersection point (this is a general feature of Floer cohomology for immersed Lagrangian submanifolds, see \cite{akaho05,akaho-joyce08}).
 Suppose that $(\bar{x}_0,\dots,\bar{x}_d)$ are generators, belonging to the $(\gamma_0,\dots,\gamma_d)$ summands of \eqref{eq:orbifold-floer-cochain}, and $(x_0,\dots,x_d)$ their obvious lifts to $M$.
-The associated moduli space $\scrM(\bar{x}_0,\dots,\bar{x}_d)$ is empty if $\gamma_0 \cdots \gamma_d \neq 1$, and in the remaining case it can be identified with $\scrM(x_0,\gamma_0(x_1),\gamma_1\gamma_0(x_2),\dots,\gamma_{d-1}\cdots\gamma_0(x_d))$.
-Here, the assumption is that the Riemann surface structure, and other auxiliary choices, are made in an equivariant way.
+The associated moduli space $\scrM(\bar{x}_0,\dots,\bar{x}_d)$ is empty if $\gamma_0 \neq \gamma_1 \gamma_2 \cdots \gamma_d$, and can be identified with $\scrM(x_0,x_1,\gamma_1(x_2),\gamma_1\gamma_2(x_3),\dots,\gamma_1\cdots\gamma_{d-1}(x_d))$ in the remaining case.
+Here, the assumption is that the Riemann surface structure, and other auxiliary choices, are made equivariantly.
 In simple situations where points of that moduli space are holomorphic discs, the image of any such disc under the quotient map $M \rightarrow \bar{M}$ is an ``orbifold holomorphic disc'' (meaning that it has appropriate ramification at all points of $\bar{D}$), and conversely all orbifold holomorphic discs lift to appropriate objects in $M$.

-\begin{remark} Transversality may seem to be an issue in the equivariant context, but a quick reflection shows that this is not the case.
+\begin{remark} Transversality may seem to be an issue in the equivariant context, but a quick reflection shows that this is not the case in the present context, where the group action is free on the set of objects $\{\gamma(L)\}$.
 If one uses virtual perturbation methods as in \cite{fooo}, multivalued perturbations are built into the framework, and that naturally allows equivariance with respect to any given finite group action.
 Alternatively, let's consider using explicit perturbations as in \cite{seidel04}.
 Such perturbations are given by inhomogeneous terms which vary on the domain of our holomorphic maps, which means that we are looking at equations of the class

 The group $\Gamma$ acts on the target space, but leaves $z$ invariant, and that allows enough freedom even if one takes $\nu$ to be $\Gamma$-invariant and to vanish near $D$.
 This is also easy to see if one thinks in terms of $\bar{M}$. \end{remark}